rust-lang/blog.rust-lang.org/content/cargo-cves.md

 After a package is downloaded, Cargo extracts its source code in the `~/.cargo` folder on disk, making it available to the Rust projects it builds.
-To record when an extraction is successfull, Cargo writes "ok" to the `.cargo-ok` file at the root of the extracted source code once it extracted all the files.
+To record when an extraction is successful, Cargo writes "ok" to the `.cargo-ok` file at the root of the extracted source code once it extracted all the files.

 It was discovered that Cargo allowed packages to contain a `.cargo-ok`